Feminism in Latin America: 21st Century

+LGBTQ+ activists and feminist activists have worked together and shared ideas on issues of human rights and democratic citizenship.
+These two groups have worked together on campaigns and used similar formats to demand change.
+Many leaders of these campaigns identify as feminist lesbians.
+There has been ongoing collaboration in the fight for equity and social justice in the 21st century.

-Indigenous feminism in Latin America
+Indigenous Feminism in Latin America

 Indigenous Latin American feminists face a myriad of struggles, including little to no political representation across all of Latin America.
 It was not until the 2000s that indigenous feminist leaders were able to gain any political power.
 In 2006, Bolivia elected Evo Morales for president, who spearheaded a new Bolivian movement called the Movement for Socialism.
 This movement allowed Indigenous working-class women to become members of parliament as well as serve in other branches of the government.
-Though this important transition of power was more peaceful and much more inclusive than in any other country in Latin America, in other countries, obstacles still remain for indigenous women to have any representation or political identity.
-The Mayan women that live in Guatemala and parts of southern Mexico, for example, have struggled to gain any political mobility over the last few years due to immigration crises, and economic and educational disadvantages.
+Though this important transition of power was more peaceful and much more inclusive than in any other country in Latin America, in other countries, obstacles remain for indigenous women to have any representation or political identity.
+The Mayan women who live in Guatemala and parts of southern Mexico, for example, have struggled to gain any political mobility over the last few years due to immigration crises, and economic and educational disadvantages.

+Despite growing political representation, Indigenous Latin American feminists continue to face struggles within the cultural and social sectors of society, but they continue to fight.
+This has limited their participation in public life.
+Indigenous feminism has grown and is an important piece of the puzzle of Latin American Feminism as a whole.
+It, however, still faces many challenges.
+There is still work to be done in many places, for example, poverty still plagues Indigenous women in Guatemala, Mexico, and other countries throughout the region.
+Mayan women still face limitations due to poverty, migration, and limited access to education.
+Many researchers have stated that gender, race, and class inequality working together have affected indigenous women.